defenxor/dsiem/docs/event_processing.md

 ![Event Processing Flow](/docs/images/flow.png)

-It should be clear from the diagram how logstash plays a central role in the event flow.
+The diagram shows how logstash plays a central role in the event flow.
 It is therefore important to get an idea of how it works first before diving further.
 The basic things to understand are:

   * Logstash processing pipeline progresses from input --> filter --> output.
 More detail on this can be found on the Logstash documentation on <a href="https://www.elastic.co/guide/en/logstash/current/pipeline.html">how it works</a>.